 When this happens, cardiac arrest is common, and Misawa probably died in the ring.
-It is important to note that cardiac arrest is an “electrical” problem, while a heart attack is a “circulation” problem, according to the American Heart Association.
+According to the American Heart Association, it is important to note that cardiac arrest is an "electrical" problem, while a heart attack is a "circulation" problem.

 The Legacy of Mitsuharu Misawa

-Mitsuharu Misawa, nicknamed “The Emerald Warrior,” will forever be heralded as a legend of the sport — as someone who always raised his game to the highest level.
-When talking about the greatest of all time, the 5-time Triple Crown Champion cannot be ignored.
-Fans will say that he died performing in the ring, doing what he loved.
-But does his widow and two children feel the same?
+Mitsuharu Misawa, nicknamed "The Emerald Warrior," will forever be heralded as a legend of the sport — as someone who always raised his game to the highest level.
+The 5-time Triple Crown Champion cannot be ignored when talking about the greatest of all time.
+Fans will say he died performing in the ring, doing what he loved.
+But do his widow and two children feel the same?

 - Wrestling Injuries | 3 Accidents That Ended Careers Too Soon